TUT-ARG/DCASE2016-baseline-system-python/README.md

 The baseline systems for task 1 and 3 shares the same basic approach: [MFCC](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) based acoustic features and [GMM](https://en.wikipedia.org/wiki/Mixture_model) based classifier.
 The main motivation to have similar approaches for both tasks was to provide low entry level and allow easy switching between the tasks.

-The development dataset and challenge dataset handling are hidden behind dataset access class, which should also help participants implementing their own systems.
+The dataset handling is hidden behind dataset access class, which should help DCASE challenge participants implementing their own systems.

+The [Matlab implementation](https://github.com/TUT-ARG/DCASE2016-baseline-system-matlab) is also available.

 #### 1.1.
 Acoustic scene classification